-Majority of the student's time during a nutrition Ph.D program is spent acquiring practical education through student teaching or research opportunities.
+The majority of the student's time during a nutrition Ph.D. program is spent acquiring practical education through student teaching or research assistantships.
 Nevertheless, students do spend a portion of their learning in the classroom.
 All students are required to take certain core classes and a specified number of electives.
 The electives allow students to select classes pertaining to their various interests within the nutrition field.
-Some common classes include:
+Aside from minerals, metabolism, and vitamins, some common classes include:

 - Nutritional epidemiology

 - Community nutrition